By

 • Customer lifetime value

-• Commitment rate
+• Engagement rate

-Collecting and extracting data from multiple sources
+Data collection and extraction from multiple sources

 Locate your relevant data sources.
-Extract data from :
+Extract data from:

-• CRM Systems
+• CRM systems

 • Advertising platforms